 A University employee who does not repay an advance is considered to be in default.
 The University may withhold amounts due from the employee's salary or wages.

 All outstanding Travel Expense Vouchers which claim reimbursement or account for travel advances from state accounts must be submitted to Travel Services by the third working day of July.

 COMPLETING THE TEV

 Refer to the following for completion instructions for each TEV section.
 The reference numbers on the samples below correspond to numbered instructions.
-See below for completed examples.
+See the PDF version of 95.20.11-22 for completed examples.

 Claimant, Name, Title, Mailing Address (1)

 Include the traveler's name (last name, first name), title, and mailing address.
 The mailing address should correspond to the traveler's home address.

 Refer to the PAPR online application to verify WSU employee addresses.
 See 85.37 for more information about administrative computer applications.

 Do not use a WSU department address.

 Indicate the purpose or accomplishments of the trip in sufficient detail to verify that the travel was essential to carry out the necessary work of the University.